DimitrieStoica/anotherstoic.github.io/vpc.md

 - VPC with public and private subnet
 - VPC with public and private subnets and a hardware of VPN access
 - VPC with private subnet only and hardware VPN access

+> the hotplug script that is part of ec2-net-utils used with ENIs generates an interface configuration file suitable for use with DHCP

+> a set of DHCP options can't be modified -> create a new set of DHCP and associate them with your VPC

+## Elastic network interface (ENI) ##
+- a virtual network interface that you can attach to an instance in a VPC
+- it can include: one public IP address, a MAC address,  source/destination check flag, a description, a primary private IP address, one or more secondary private IP addresses, one Elastic IP address per private IP address